 4. Don’t leave room for confusion

 The smaller the sentences, the better.
 Longer sentences can confuse people and can even result in contradictory messages.
-It’s a real skill to be able to write copy that explains concepts and ideas simply, rather than over complicating them.
-Practice writing one sentence at a time.
+It’s a real skill to be able to write copy that explains concepts and ideas simply, rather than over-complicating them.
+Practise writing one sentence at a time.
 Read it out loud if it helps to refine what you’re trying to communicate.

 5. Use the right language

 Knowing your intended audience and how they operate will propel your thinking when it comes to using the right style, tone and language to make a sale.
 Copy can be written well, but if it’s inappropriate for the intended audience, it will not only alienate the reader and could even damage your brand.
 Getting it right requires an understanding of what’s socially acceptable within the context of your audience.

 A good example to illustrate this point is the use of humour.
 When used well and at the right time, humour can be a key tool when it comes to delivering a powerful message.
 Times when this is appropriate may be when selling consumer products to young adults.